-The Puma Fenty Trainer Hi is a women’s silhouette that is available in sizes ranging from 5.5 to 11.
-The sneaker has a very stylish look that can easily be worn by men as well although men should make sure they buy a size and a half up from their usual measurement.
+The Puma Fenty Trainer Hi is a women’s silhouette.
+It has a very stylish and flexible look that can easily be worn by men as well although men should make sure they remember the 1.5 difference between men’s and women’s shoe sizes.

 Back in 2014, the Puma brand was facing a major rebranding process.
 They already had Usain Bolt on board but wanted a strong female presence to be the face of the company.
 Rihanna, with her daring style, embodied the brand’s values and in December of that year she signed on to become Puma’s creative director for their women’s line.

 Her first design for Puma, the Fenty Creeper, was released in September of 2015.
 This spin-off of the iconic Puma Basket was so highly anticipated that the model sold out within three hours.
 Further releases were mostly the same, and sales for the company grew 16.4% thanks mostly to the Fenty line.